Noobgamer0111/SubwaySurfersDecrypted/README.md

 Nothing much has changed with this project.
 Currently, the most effective tactic available (the HerrErde method) is to generate a JSON in the original format, and add the intended values.
 After that, the new JSON is copied into the target folder to be replaced.

+When this new JSON is inserted, it will be re-formatted to the V3 style and encrypted upon first load of the SS application.

+Additionally, we need more people searching for the key location.
+I'm suspecting it's hidden to the user, but may be visible using a rooted Android device/emulator.
+Some people have claimed that they've cracked it, but there is no major breakthrough so far.

 Discord Server: https://discord.gg/NAXbNwKK2V